 For a description of our critical accounting policies, please see the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Significant Management Estimates" contained in the Annual Report on Form 10-K for the year ended December 31, 2019, filed on March 25, 2020.
-There have been no significant changes in our critical accounting policies and estimates during the three months ended March 31, 2020 as compared to the critical accounting policies and estimates disclosed in Management's Discussion and Analysis of Financial Condition and Operations included in the Annual Report on Form 10-K for the year ended December 31, 2019, filed on March 25, 2020.
+There have been no significant changes in our critical accounting policies and estimates during the three months ended June 30, 2020 as compared to the critical accounting policies and estimates disclosed in Management's Discussion and Analysis of Financial Condition and Operations included in the Annual Report on Form 10-K for the year ended December 31, 2019, filed on March 25, 2020, other than as set forth in Note 2 to the unaudited condensed financial statements included in this guarterly report.